Avaya-Infinity/omni-sdk-web/messaging.md

 ### Receiving messages

 The Client must listen to the the Message Arrived event to be notified when the messages are received from the Agent.
 To do so the Client use the `addMessageArrivedListener()` method on the Conversation object to register the Message Arrived event listener.
-The `addMessageArrivedListener()` method the listener function as the argument.
-The listener will be called with the Message object corresponding to the message that received.
-The Message object contains the unique `messageId` and body of the message sent by the Agent.
+The `addMessageArrivedListener()` method takes a function as the argument.
+This function will be called with the [`MessageEvent`](https://glowing-carnival-jnk6qpo.pages.github.io/interfaces/_avaya_infinity_omni_sdk_messaging.MessageEvent.html) object corresponding to the message that received.
+The `MessageEvent` object contains the unique `messageId` and body of the message sent by the Agent.

 ```ts
 function showMessagesOnUI(message) {